Metrophobe/react-primer/README.md

 - passing reference of a handler from smart component to dummy component
 - firing the event handler from the dummy component and propagating its result to smart component
 - example of using map
-- CRUD functionality for all individual list items
+- Deleting an item based on the index
-- Proper use of State
+- Proper use of State hooks
 - Use of inline anonymous arrow functions inside events (customizing paramters passed to handlers)

 ## Available Scripts